 Midlands Technical College students who complete the Pre-Dental Hygiene curriculum with a 2.5 GPA and "C" or above on all courses may apply for the Pre-Dental Hygiene Certificate.
 (Science and mathematics courses must be completed according to the timeframe established and published for all Health Sciences Programs.)
 At completion of the 36 hours of coursework, the student must complete the graduation clearance form for the Pre-Dental Hygiene Certificate and submit an application for entry consideration and interview eligibility for the Dental Hygiene Associate Degree Program (Phase II).
 Coursework must be in compliance with the Health Science acceptance timeframes when the application for Phase II entry is submitted.
-The student's date of interview eligibility for Phase II is based upon the date of acceptance to and completion of Phase I. The students will be placed on the future entry list according to the date stamp of a satisfactory application submission.
+The student's date of interview eligibility for Phase II is based upon the application submission date for Phase II.
+The students will be placed on the future entry list according to the date stamp of a satisfactory application submission.